 - Grind 1 Tbsp of rock sea salt in a mortar and pestle.

 - Add the cooled roasted rice grains to the mortar and pestle and grind to your desired consistency.
-I personally like the result to be variably granulated and not fully powdered.

-- Add to a small serving bowl.
+- Add the finished product into a small serving bowl.

 Gather the salad ingredients